Hello, and welcome! We can't wait to share everything you need to know about going deeper Begin.

 What Begin does

-- Provision and manage the next-gen cloud infrastructure needed to stand up a nearly infinitely scalable web application or API
+- Provision and manage the cloud infrastructure (including compute, SSD-backed databases, and CDNs) needed to stand up a nearly infinitely scalable web application or API

 - Provide fully isolated